 The importance of proper nutrition cannot be stressed enough to maintain and promote health among individuals.
-Especially for pregnant and feeding mothers, proper nutrition is essential so that the mother as well as the child can have a healthy life.
-That is why, to ensure that mothers get proper nutrition, the Government launched the Pradhan Mantri Matru Vandana Yojana (PMVVY).
-Let’s understand what the scheme is all about –
+Especially for pregnant and feeding mothers, proper nutrition is essential so that the mother, as well as the child, can have a healthy life.
+That is why, to ensure that mothers get proper nutrition, the Pradhan Mantri Matru Vandana Yojana (PMMVY) was launched by the Government of India.
+Let’s understand what the scheme is all about and how to apply for the scheme/

 The PMMVY scheme is a Maternity Benefit Scheme launched by the Government on 1st January 2017 under the provisions of the National Food Security Act, 2013.
 Under this scheme, a cash benefit of Rs.5000 would be paid in instalments to pregnant and lactating women subject to certain terms and conditions.